Course Outline

 Introduction

-• Common threat landscape and attacker motivations
+• An overview of the common threat landscape and attacker motivations relevant to public sector systems.

 IT Security and Secure Coding

-• Common security misconceptions in coding
+• Addressing common security misconceptions in coding that can impact government systems.

 Network Security

-• OSI model and network vulnerabilities
+• An examination of the OSI model and its implications for network vulnerabilities within government networks.

 Practical Cryptography